tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ---
-title: 'TiDB: lesson learned at ZaloPay'
+title: 'TiDB at ZaloPay infrastructure & lesson learned'
-excerpt: At ZaloPay, we use TiDB for almost significant service to store...
+excerpt: At ZaloPay, we use TiDB as a core database for store almost of the payment transaction...
-date: 2020-04-07T15:00:00+07:00
+date: 2020-05-02T15:00:00+07:00
 thumb_img_path: "/images/tidb.jpg"
 template: post
 subtitle: ''